fedosejev/react.tips/data/how-to-use-default-properties-in-react/content.md

 # How To Use Default Properties In React.js

 You already know how to pass properties from a parent React component to a child React component.
-If you need to refresh your memory - please check [this tutorial](http://localhost:8080/how-reactjs-components-communicate/).
+If you need to refresh your memory - please check [this tutorial](/how-reactjs-components-communicate/).

 But did you know that in React you can define the default properties?

-The default properties can be very helpful if we absolutely need to make sure that our child component gets all the nessesary properties and we can't rely on the fact that it's parent component will pass those properties at all times.
+The default properties can be very helpful if we absolutely need to make sure that our child component gets all the necessary properties and we can't rely on the fact that it's parent component will pass those properties at all times.

 Think of this situation: I've created useful React.js component and you've decided to reuse it in your React.js application.
 You'll be using my component as a child component for one of your components.
 My component depends on the fact that you pass all the properties, but you simply might not have them - what do you do?